alexduarte23/sred/README.md

 ### **Compile C++ Code (optional)**

 Part of SelfReDepth is implemented in C++ and linked to python as a shared library.
 A [pre-compiled](./src/sred/utils/fast_utils/pre-built/) instance of this library is already provided.
-If this doesn't work you must re-compiled it by:
+If this doesn't work you must re-compiled:
-1. Opening the provided Visual Studio 2019 solution [here](./src/sred/utils/fast_utils/).
+1. Open the provided Visual Studio 2020 solution [here](./src/sred/utils/fast_utils/).
-2. Compiling the code in x64 architecture.
+2. Build de project (ctrl+B) in Release mode and x64 architecture.
-3. In [./src/sred/utils/fast_utils/shared/](./src/sred/utils/fast_utils/shared/), replace the provided dll file by the one you compiled.
+3. In [./src/sred/utils/fast_utils/shared/](./src/sred/utils/fast_utils/shared/), replace the provided dll file by the one you just compiled.

     - Alternatively, you can also re-direct the utils module to your dll file.
         ```python